denpeshkov/cs-notes/Go Goroutines and Scheduler Internals.md

 Scheduler uses a 10ms time slice after which it preempts the current goroutine, enqueues it to global `schedt.runq` and schedules another goroutine

 To preempt a `g`, a scheduler spoofs `g`s stack limit by setting `g.stackguard0` to `stackPreempt` which causes stack overflow in function [prologue check code](#Goroutine%20Stack).
 At runtime (already in slow path) scheduler recognizes that actually there is enough stack and it was a preemption signal.
 This spoof technique is an optimization to reduce the overhead of checking the preemption status on each function invocation explicitly

+#todo this allows preemptable scheduler instead of cooperative scheduler used before, where `g`s could be preempted only in specific blocking cases (for example, channel send or receive, I/O, waiting to acquire a mutex)

 ### Loop Preemption